-Because federal income tax regulations differ from accounting principles generally accepted in the United States, distributions in accordance with tax regulations may differ from net investment income and realized gains recognized for financial reporting purposes.
+Because federal income tax regulations differ from U.S. GAAP, distributions in accordance with tax regulations may differ from net investment income and realized gains recognized for financial reporting purposes.
 Differences may be permanent or temporary in nature.
 Permanent differences are reclassified among capital accounts in the financial statements to reflect their appropriate tax character.
 Permanent differences may also result from the change in the classification of short-term gains as ordinary income for tax purposes.
 Temporary differences arise when certain items of income, expense, gain or loss are recognized at some time in the future.
-Also, tax legislation requires that income be recognized for tax purposes no later than when recognized for financial reporting purposes.
+Also, tax legislation requires that income be recognized for tax purposes no later than when recognized for financial reporting purposes, with certain exceptions.

-During the three months ended March 31, 2021, the Company declared and paid distributions of \$0.37 per share.
+During the three and nine months ended September 30, 2021, the Company declared and paid distributions of \$0.39 per share and \$1.15 per share, respectively.
 The determination of the tax attributes of the Company's distributions is made annually as of the end of the Company's taxable year generally based upon its taxable income for the full taxable year and distributions paid for the full taxable year.
 As a result, a determination made on a quarterly basis may not be representative of the actual tax attributes of the Company's distributions for a full taxable year.
-If the Company had determined the tax attributes of its distributions taxable year-to-date as of March 31, 2021, 100% would be from its current and accumulated earnings and profits.
+If the Company had determined the tax attributes of its distributions taxable year-to-date as of September 30, 2021, 100% would be from its current and accumulated earnings and profits.
 However, there can be no certainty to stockholders that this determination is representative of what the actual tax attributes of the Company's fiscal year of 2021 distributions to stockholders will be.